-If you would like to take part, please contact us by e-mail (plana@abdn.ac.uk) or phone (01224 438425 during hours of 9am and 5pm Mon-Fri) to arrange a convenient time to discuss the study further, check your eligibility and set up the interview.
-Interviews can be by telephone, face-to-face, or video call and will be at a location of your choice.
+If you would like to take part, please contact us by e-mail (plana@abdn.ac.uk) or phone (01224 438425 during hours of 9am and 5pm Mon-Fri) to arrange a convenient time to discuss the study further and set up the interview.
+Interviews can be by telephone, face-to-face, or video call.
 Please note that we will record your verbal consent via telephone/video call and you will be provided with a copy of this consent to keep.